-In an effort to bring you some new voices on Ottsworld, here is a guest post from artist, writer, and hiker, Kate.
+In an effort to bring you some new voices on Ottsworld, here is a guest post from artist, writer, and hiker Kate.
 I met Kate when she contacted me about her Camino de Santiago art business.
-I thought it sounded like such a great idea and way to have the Camino live on in a unique way!
-She had hiked the entire thing twice and that made me curious.
+I thought it sounded like such a great idea and a way to have the Camino live on in a unique way!
+She had hiked the entire thing twice, and that made me curious.
 I wanted to know what was it about the Camino that brought her back to walk the same route again.
 There are a lot of readers interested in the Camino de Santiago, so I asked her to share that experience on my blog.
 I hope you enjoy her story as much as I did!
 All opinions and experiences expressed here are hers. –Sherry

 Tired, sick, completely exhausted and wondering what on earth I had just committed myself too I arrived at the albergue in Roncesvalles.
 It had been a grueling 36 hours of travel from Calgary, Canada (where I was living at the time) to Northern Spain to hike 800k, completely alone, with very rusty and bad knowledge of the Spanish language, just the clothes on my back and feeling absolutely petrified!
 What was I doing!???

 Let me tell you how it turned into the most amazing experience of my life!
 The reasons below, from big to small, explain why and how it turned into my life’s passion.
 Why I’ve been back a second time and why I want to return again and again!
-Don’t be afraid, even the bad things are good!
-You’ve heard why you should walk the Camino de Santiago solo, but let’s back up and just talk about why you should walk it in general, and come back again!
+Don’t be afraid; even the bad things are good!
+You’ve heard why you should walk the Camino de Santiago solo, but let’s back up and just talk about why you should walk it in general and come back again!

 Why Walk the Camino – I’ll Give You 12 Reasons